Here are some of the cheapest petrol stations in NZ

 Search Driven for vehicles for sale

-Petrol prices across the country are continuing to climb towards (or in some places, above) $3 per litre, even with the Government's 25c per litre excise tax cut.
+While the Government has extended the 25c per litre excise tax cut to the end of February, Kiwis continue to feel the pinch of the cost of living crisis, including at the pump.

-The Automobile Association have warned that there could be panic and chaos come mid-August if a return to normal fuel excise duties happened overnight, with calls to the Government to think about how they reintroduce it.
+The Automobile Association warned in June that there could be panic and chaos if the return to normal fuel excise duties were to happen overnight, and it was announced in December that the tax cut would be halved to 12.5 cents until March 31.

 Jimmy Ormsby, the managing director of fuel retailer Waitomo, says "we are all pretty aware of what's happening in Ukraine and on the [oil] supply side, there's a lack of supply coming out of Russia because of boycotting."

-In speaking with AM last month, he said the price increases have been "relentless but they're based on the price of crude which is a supply and demand imbalance at the moment."
+In speaking with AM last year, he said the price increases had been "relentless but they're based on the price of crude which is a supply and demand imbalance at the moment."

+- The price of petrol has dropped below $3 per litre overnight

+- Petrol prices: Nats say money sitting idle, Auckland regional fuel tax must go

-Looking at petrol prices around the country, prices vary between $2.76 per litre at Gull Napier and $3.68 per litre at BP 2go Waiheke Island.
-That means, with a typical 60-litre fuel tank (the average for a standard passenger car), a full tank of petrol is costing Kiwis between $165.60 and $220.80.
+Looking at petrol prices around the country, prices vary between $2.11 per litre at Pak 'n Save Mill Street, Hamilton and $3.34 per litre at BP 2go Waiheke Island.
+That means, with a typical 60-litre fuel tank (the average for a standard passenger car), a full tank of petrol is costing Kiwis between $126 and $200.

 "High fuel prices – like grocery prices, and housing prices – are part of the cost-of-living crisis, hitting Kiwis who least can afford it.
 Come spend a few hours pumping gas with me to get a good taste of how tough it is for many Kiwis just trying to put food on the table," Ormsby said in March.